AeroLeads people directory · profile

 In the manufacturing section of Siemens’ Walpole Site, six different machines fill and seal medical packs with blood diagnostic chemicals in assembly line fashion.
 As in intern after my senior year of high school, I led research that involved designing a new method to test if sealed packs had leaks.
 Their old method was reliable, but it was too slow for a new machine line design that they were proposing.
 I tested packs under vacuum conditions to see how sealed packs expanded compared to packs with clear leaks.
 The goal was to have a laser sensor detect the contraction of leaking packs as internal pressure was released.
 However, sensor data revealed that packs usually expanded irreversibly due to the malleability of the pack plastic, and this was indistinguishable from the expansion of sealed packs.
 I presented this to the head of engineering and proposed research into alternate solutions.

-Brandon Clark Skills
+Brandon Clark education

-Frequently Asked Questions about Brandon Clark
+Frequently asked questions about Brandon Clark

 What company does Brandon Clark work for?

-Brandon Clark works for Stanford University Graduate School Of Business
+Brandon Clark works for Stanford University Graduate School of Business.

-What is Brandon Clark's role at the current company?
+What is Brandon Clark's role at Stanford University Graduate School of Business?

 What is Brandon Clark's email address?

-What is Brandon Clark's direct phone number?
+What is Brandon Clark's phone number?

 What schools did Brandon Clark attend?